Tarini-1515/BeerukaERC20Blockchain/README.md

           4. Metamask
 ## INDEX

-1. Setting up Metamask account and creating 3 accounts where Account1 acts as owner account, and Account2 and Account3 act as additional accounts where we transfer 5% of the total tokens
+1. Setting up a Metamask account and creating 3 accounts where Account1 acts as the owner account, and Account2 and Account3 act as additional accounts where we transfer 5% of the total tokens
  Metamask link: https://metamask.io/

-2. Setting up Infura account
+2. Setting up an Infura account
    Infura website link: https://infura.io/dashboard/ethereum/2e3feb5145fd4709849b30f351a89b1d/settings

 3. Setting up Visual Studio Code to run Token Distribution Node JS Code Visual Studio Code link: https://code.visualstudio.com/

-4. Remix.IDE : Here we exicute the ERC20 code and creat the tokens and deploy the contract Remix.IDE: https://remix.ethereum.org/#optimize=false&runs=200&evmVersion=null&version=soljson-v0.8.0+commit.c7dfd78e.js
+4. Remix.IDE: Here we execute the ERC20 code and create the tokens and deploy the contract Remix.IDE: https://remix.ethereum.org/#optimize=false&runs=200&evmVersion=null&version=soljson-v0.8.0+commit.c7dfd78e.js

-5. Downloading additional modules which require to exicute distribute.js code
+5. Downloading additional modules which require executing distribute.js code

-6. Running the ERC20 code and deploying the contrat
+6. Running the ERC20 code and deploying the contract

-7. Editing the .env file and connecting the applications to one another to create and distribute the tokens
+7. Editing the .env file and connecting the applications to create and distribute the tokens

 8. Connecting the metamask and providing the account details to which the token distribution must be taken place

-9. Exicuting distribute.js file
+9. Executing distribute.js file

 10. Checking the transaction using transaction hash on Etherscan
      Etherscan: https://ropsten.etherscan.io/tx/0xcb9bb60315f6829b6d18d30adca5ee88812760a7997ee8d6560c2dbd39f78ce8

 ## 1. Setting up Metamask Account

-1. Downlaod the Metamask extention to the browser.
+1. Download the Metamask extension to the browser.
-2. Manually enter the secret phrase (which can be 12, 14, 16 letter)
+2. Manually enter the secret phrase (which can be 12, 14, 16 letters)
-3. set up new password for the Account
+3. set up a new password for the Account
 4. login the metamask Account
-5. Create 3 account using "+create account" icon and add etherum text networks
+5. Create 3 accounts using the "+create account" icon and add etherum text networks
-6. In this project we work on Ropsten Test network.
+6. In this project we work on the Ropsten Test network.
-7. Add faucets into Account1 ( which ever you prefer as the onwer account) ETH faucets help into deploying the contract from REMIX.IDE
+7. Add faucets into Account1 (whichever you prefer as the owner account) ETH faucets help in deploying the contract from REMIX.IDE

 ## 2. Setting up Infura account
 ** Infura helps in Blockchain applications from testing to Scaled deployment **
 1. Open the Infura website and sign up
 2. Infura: https://infura.io/dashboard/ethereum/2e3feb5145fd4709849b30f351a89b1d/settings
-3. Create new project and name the project
+3. Create a new project and name the project
 4. Click on the Project settings
 5. select the project Id and copy the hash